You might want to refer to this while reading ahead.

 She then confirms her spot on the trip the next day.

-But then changes her mind the morning after.
+But unfortunately she changes her mind the morning after.

 KESEENA (via Dave Zhou)

-When she decided to extend her stay in NYC for an extra few days, she and I ended up meeting for a quick coffee for 30 minutes during an afternoon before she would catch her overnight bus to DC.
+However, this mutual friend then decided to extend her stay in NYC for an extra few days, so we ended up meeting for a quick 30 minute-coffee in the afternoon before she had to catch her overnight bus to DC.
 I would tease her for leaving NYC so soon before trying shisha with me at my favorite bar.
 Her name is Keseena.

 Later that evening after meeting another friend for dinner, I get a message from Keseena that she had missed her bus and needed an emergency place to crash.
 I obliged and in the course of having her rendezvou’ing with me, we would also run into the friend I had dinner with again in another part of the city (and her friend by extension, who would mention during this crazy shitshow of a coincidence that he had just hung out with Jenn — another monsooner, former partner, and former guide who went on our Spring 2015 Route 66 Road Trip, Spring 2015 Extreme South America trip, and the August 2015 Baltic Crescent trip — one hour earlier).

 I end up hosting Keseena the next 2 nights at my place, as if she was destined to be a couchsurfer with me.
-And right as UNNAMED POTENTIAL MONSOONER #1 was changing her mind on the trip, Keseena wonders out loud if she could join in her stead as we head out for lunch.
+And right as ESHA was changing her mind on the trip, Keseena wonders out loud if she could join in her stead as we head out for lunch.

 As we ponder the craziness of such a last-minute decision and how we needed a sign, the very next minute Keseena gets a phone call from her colleagues with whom she had worked back in South Africa, letting her know they had just arrived in Western Europe and half-heartedly joked that she should join them for the weekend.